dibasaha207/Car_-Prediction/README.md

-This code is giving prediction corrosponding to speed using linear regression formula The .csv file have train data set for the particular work
+This code is giving prediction corrosponding to speed using linear regression formula.
+The .csv file have train data set for the particular work